BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/webserver.rst

 Starting with lighttpd version 1.4.29 Diffie-Hellman and Elliptic-Curve Diffie-Hellman key agreement protocols are supported.
-By default, `elliptic curve` “prime256v1” (also “secp256r1”) will be used, if no other is given.
+By default, elliptic curve “prime256v1” (also “secp256r1”) will be used, if no other is given.
 To select special curves, it is possible to set them using the configuration options ``ssl.dh-file`` and ``ssl.ec-curve``.

 :raw-latex:`\configfile{10-ssl-dh.conf}{11-13}{SSL EC/DH configuration for lighttpd}`

-Please read section :ref:`section-DH` for more information on Diffie Hellman key exchange and `elliptic curve`s.
+Please read section :ref:`section-DH` for more information on Diffie Hellman key exchange and elliptic curves.

 Additional settings
 ~~~~~~~~~~~~~~~~~~~